jackr276/Actor-Based-Trading-System/README.md

 # Actor-Based Trading System
- A custom implementation of The Energy Mashup Lab's CTS draft standard, in SpringBoot
+A custom actor based trading system.
+Currently a work in progress.
+NOT INTENDED FOR REAL WORLD USE.